-According to court documents obtained by the Washington Post, the dispute centers around the disposal of shares owned by the late William A. Niskanen, Cato’s chairman emeritus.
-At the time of his death in October, Cato had four shareholders: Niskanen, Charles and David Koch, and Ed Crane.
+According to court documents obtained by the Washington Post, the dispute centers around the disposal of Cato stock owned by the late William A. Niskanen, Cato’s chairman emeritus.
+At the time of his death in October, Cato had four shareholders, with one share of stock each: Charles Koch, David Koch, Bill Niskanen, and Ed Crane.

-The Kochs argue that the shareholders’ agreement provides that Niskanen’s 25% stake revert back to the company, meaning that Cato would only have three shareholders: the Koch brothers and Crane.
-Crane believes that Niskanen’s shares should go to Kathryn Washburn, his widow and beneficiary, who is a current member of Cato’s board of directors.
+The Kochs argue that Cato’s shareholder agreement requires that Niskanen’s 25% stake revert back to the company, meaning that Cato would only have three shareholders: the Koch brothers and Crane.
+Crane believes that Niskanen’s share should go to Kathryn Washburn, his widow and beneficiary, who is also a current member of Cato’s board of directors.

 Wes Edwards, counsel for the Kochs, said that they proposed private arbitration but felt they were turned down.
 “We haven’t alleged any wrongdoing or sought any damages.
 This is not about money.
 We view this as a matter of shareholder rights,” Edwards told POLITICO.